nrfconnect/sdk-nrf-bm/samples/bluetooth/ble_cgms/README.rst

 The Continuous Glucose Monitoring Service (CGMS) is a service that exposes glucose and other data from a personal Continuous Glucose Monitoring sensor.

+User interface
+**************

+Button 0:
+   During bonding, press the button to confirm that the passkey is correct.
+   See `Testing`_.

+Button 1:
+   Increase the simulated glucose concentration.

+   Keep the button pressed while resetting the board to delete bonding information for all peers stored on the device.

+   During bonding, press it to reject the passkey.

+Button 3:
+   Decrease the simulated glucose concentration.

 Building and running
 ********************